EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-24-git-absolute-beginners.md

 `git status` is one of the more used commands and you should use it to know the current state of which files are staged and how many commits are not pushed yet plus some more info that is useful.
 Use it whenever you are unsure what state you left a repository in.

 `git show`
-Shows a more detailed status includin the latest commit and a diff.
+Shows a more detailed status including the latest commit and a diff.

 ### init
 `git init` is a command used to initialize a repository that is empty.
 This is good for when there is no remote or when the remote is uninitialized.
 It can also be used when you have not pulled anything yet.